oasci/pitt-biosc1540-2024f/content/assessments/assignments/05/index.md

 Explain the main principles behind this method and why it's useful.
 Mention at least one limitation of this approach.

+??? success "Solution"
+    Homology modeling predicts a protein's three-dimensional structure based on its amino acid sequence similarity to a known structure (the template).
+    The principle is that proteins with similar sequences tend to have similar structures.
+    By aligning the target protein sequence with the template, a structural model is constructed by mapping residues accordingly.
+    This method is useful for gaining structural insights when experimental data is unavailable, aiding in function prediction and drug design.
+    A limitation is that the accuracy of the model heavily depends on the degree of similarity; low sequence identity between the target and template can result in unreliable models.

 ## Q07

 **a**